humorless/humorless.github.io/resources/templates/md/posts/etl.md

 ### Solution for transformation complexity

-I propose a pattern, which I call it as `let over map-merge` to handle the transformation complexity.
+I propose a pattern, which I call it as `let over map merge` to handle the transformation complexity.

 Consider a transformation function `data->txes`, both the input and the output are sequences of map:
 - The single map in the input data represents the row in the Excel file.